jaagritimandal/driverdrowsiness/README.md

 ### Context-Aware Multimodal Driver Risk Assessment

-> An AI-based driver monitoring system that analyzes observable facial and behavioral cues to identify potential driver fatigue and distraction in real time.
+> An AI-based driver monitoring system that analyzes observable facial and behavioral cues to identify potential driver fatigue and distraction in real time..

 ---